WHAT IS BICEPS TENDINITIS?

 You can treat most cases of biceps tendinitis with rest and medication.
 Use ice to keep the swelling down along with non-steroidal and anti-inflammatory medications to relieve pain.
 Also, cortisone shots can be used, but in some cases a steroid injection can weaken the already weak tendon and can cause it to tear.
 Severe cases of tendinitis may require surgery.

-Further, surgery is usually done arthroscopically.
+Surgery is most commonly performed arthroscopically.
 The surgeon will insert a small camera into the shoulder to help guide surgical tools into the area.